-- You can skip the microwave cheese softening step if you take the cream cheese out of the fridge and let it soften for 30+ minutes.
+- Skip the microwave cheese softening step if you take the cream cheese out of the fridge and let it soften for an hour or more.

 - If you don’t want a thick layer of cheese on top, you can mix it all (or half of it) into the dip prior to baking it.